-REMINDER ACS FREE AND REDUCED LUNCH APPLICATIONS ARE NOW AVAILABLE
+ACS FREE AND REDUCED LUNCH APPLICATIONS NOW AVAILABLE

-The federal waiver that enabled schools to provide meals at no cost to students ended on June 30, 2022.
-School lunches will no longer be free for all Athens City Schools students.
-Find out if your family qualifies for Free and Reduced Lunch by completing the 2022-2023 Free and Reduced Lunch Application.
+Find out if your family qualifies for Free and Reduced Lunch by completing the 2023-2024 Free and Reduced Lunch Application.
 Only one application is necessary per family.
 Families must re-apply each school year to potentially receive this benefit.
 CLICK HERE to apply today!

 $2.75 - PAID (Family does not qualify for free or reduced lunch)